nashsauter1/nashsauter1.github.io/_posts/2020-10-06-do-humans-have-free-will.md

 Given all of this perfect information, the being would then be able to predict where any of these objects will be at any point in time by calculating the physical cause and effect chains of every individual particle.
 Laplace formulates this idea as such:

+{% quote laplace2007 %}
-> If this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes. {% cite laplace2007 %}
+If this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes.
+{% endquote %}

 For this reason, the being, which is now commonly known as *Laplace's Demon*, would be able to predict any event to ever happen in the entire universe with complete accuracy.
 The being could predict every decision that you will ever make in your life, every effect you'll ever make on the world, and the exact date, time, and cause of your death.